Best Laptops for University Students This Year

 The humble laptop is used for note taking during lectures, for writing essays, researching work on the internet, and in this day and age of remote study and a mixture of in-person and lessons taught over Zoom and other video-platforms, your laptop holds the key more than ever as to how effective you are with your studies.

-Looking for the best laptops for university students in 2022 can be hard work and quite daunting; there are a lot of laptops on the market of course.
+Looking for the best laptops for university students can be hard work and quite daunting; there are a lot of laptops on the market of course.

 We’ve done our bit to help you out, you’ll see the different things you need to consider when searching for a laptop for you to use during the next year of university, as well as a list of the best student laptops this year.